-After beginning his career working in local council in New South Wales, City of Kalgoorlie-Boulder, CEO John Walker turned to the private sector.
-John spent his working at Westpac and Thrifty Car Rental along with a role at West Coast Eagles before deciding to head back to local government in regional Western Australia.
+After beginning his career working in local council in New South Wales, City of Kalgoorlie-Boulder CEO John Walker turned to the private sector.
+John also worked in the private sector at Westpac and Thrifty Car Rental along with a role at West Coast Eagles before deciding to head back to local government in regional Western Australia.

 It is clear that John is passionate about Kalgoorlie-Boulder and utilising his experience from his corporate days to improve the liveability and economic strength of the regional city.